GrayJack/rbitset/README.md

 A bit set, being able to hold a fixed amount of booleans in an array of integers.

-This is a fork of [cbitset](https://crates.io/crates/cbitset) that reimplements the BitSet type using const generics
+This is a fork of [cbitset](https://crates.io/crates/cbitset) that re-implements the BitSet type using const generics

 ## Alternatives